Claude Desktop¶

 Overview¶

 Claude Desktop is Anthropic's AI assistant application.
-Projects using Claude Desktop use a CLAUDE.md file for project-specific instructions.
-AAM integrates with Claude by merging agents and instructions into CLAUDE.md using marker-based sections, while deploying skills and prompts to the .claude/ directory.
+Projects using Claude Desktop use a CLAUDE.md file for project-specific instructions and a .claude/agents/ directory for custom subagents.
+AAM integrates with Claude by deploying agents as discrete files in .claude/agents/, merging instructions into CLAUDE.md using marker-based sections, and deploying skills and prompts to the .claude/ directory.

-Key features: - Marker-based merging into CLAUDE.md - Preserves user-written content outside markers - Native SKILL.md support - Clean separation of AAM-managed vs manual content - Project-based instruction organization
+Key features: - Discrete agent files in .claude/agents/ - Marker-based merging of instructions into CLAUDE.md - Preserves user-written content outside markers - Native SKILL.md support - Project-based instruction organization

 Deployment Mapping¶